 Now that you have a clear vision for your blog it is time to take action and set some goals.

 I know that most of you are going to skim past this section, but please don’t.
 Setting goals is very important for your business.

-You can not achieve anything is you do not have a plan or goals.
+You can not achieve anything if you do not have a plan or goals.

-You do not want to look back in couple of years saying, “I wish I…”
+You do not want to look back in a few years saying, “I wish I…”

 When you are writing your goals makes sure that they are:

 You might have already heard the acronym S.M.A.R.T goals.
 Use them.
 They work.

 Related Post: Sell Art Online Basics Setting Goals

 After you have finished writing out your goals, you will want to take some time to develop a plan that will help you to achieve those goals.

 You will not accomplish your goals if you do not create a strategy.